 This is the story of Harold Fry, of his wife, and son, of Queenie, who is dying, and of all the people Harold meets along his way from the very south of England up to Berwick.

 One of the most moving books I've read lately!
 A tad sentimental (mostly in a good way), but well-written enough to evade the obvious traps.
 I was crying and smiling and laughing my way through most of it, and when finished, it left me with a wonderfully fullfilling feeling.
 A lovely book!

-Ann Granger – The Testimony of the Hanged Man is our british crime book of the month for January.
+Matthew Frank – If I Should Die is our british crime book of the month for April.

 Vicious, apparently motiveless attacks begin on down-and-outs in South London.
 But when someone dies from their wounds, it's murder… For Afghan army veteran and Trainee Detective Joseph Stark, death is all too familiar.
 Injured in an attack that killed his colleagues, it's enough just trying to recover without enduring the rigours of a murder investigation.When a victim retaliates it becomes clear that there's more at stake than gangs preying on the vulnerable.
 But with the truth in sight Stark's strength is fading, and his formidable determination to see justice done may not, this time, be enough.
 Subscribe to the book-of-the-month!